 Description

-Jauerling Circuit: From Spitz to Aggsbach
+Jauerling loop: from Spitz to Aggsbach

 Starting point of the tour